-Table of Content
+Table of Contents

 Kabuki was born in the early 17th century in Kyoto, by the hands of Izumo no Okuni, an innovative priestess (miko).
 Okuni presented satirical and provocative dances that parodied the society of the time.
-Her performances were held on the banks of the Kamo River and attracted crowds with their combination of humor, sensuality, and social criticism.
+Her performances were held on the banks of the Kamo River and attracted crowds with their combination of humor, sensuality, and social critique.

 From Rebellion to Prohibition